Warlord-cloud/Python-Calculator/README.md

 ## How to Run
 1. Open [Replit](https://replit.com/languages/python3) or another Python 3 compiler
-2. Copy the code from `The Code` into the editor
+2. Copy the code from `The code` into the editor
 3. Run the program and follow the prompts

 ## Features